multidis/rough_volatility/README.md

 Remarks:
 - The Matlab code was developed in version 2019a, the R code in version 3.4.3 and the Python code in version 3.7.1.
 There is no guarantee that the code will work in older versions.
 - Only the Matlab version of the neural network implementations have been optimised for speed.
-Thus this is the recommended version.
+Thus this is the recommended version (although they are all fast).

 ## Main references
-1. Rømer, S. E. (2020), Historical Analysis of Rough Volatility Models to The SPX Market, 2020 .
+1. [TODO: ]
 2. Heston, S. L. (1993).
 “A closed-form solution for options with stochastic volatility with applications to bond and currency options”.
 In: Review of Financial Studies 6, pp. 327–343.
 3. Euch, O. E., J. Gatheral, and M. Rosenbaum (2019).
 “Roughening Heston”.
 In: Risk, pp. 84-89, May 2019.
 4. Bayer, C., P. Friz, and J. Gatheral (2016).
 “Pricing under rough volatility”.
 In: Quantitative Finance, 16(6):887-904.
 5. Horvath, B., A. Muguruza, and M. Tomas (2019).
 “Deep Learning Volatility”.
+Working paper.
+Available at https://ssrn.com/abstract=3322085 (accessed 16th of June 2020).

 ## External packages and libraries
 The following external packages and libraries are included in the project: